-Contact Child Life or reach out to the Paws at Play team at firstname.lastname@example.org.
+Contact Child Life or reach out to the Paws at Play team at email@example.com.
 The dogs are available for a limited number of referrals each day.
-They will meet the needs of other areas as time permits.
-Dogs will visit specific patients based on handler assessments and clinical staff consults.
-Unfortunately, the hospital dogs are unable to visit patients with isolation precautions.
+They meet the needs of other areas as time permits.
+Dogs visit specific patients based on handler assessments and clinical staff consults.
+Unfortunately, the facility dogs are unable to visit patients with isolation precautions.

-What if my child is allergic or has a fear of dogs?
+What if I am allergic or have a fear of dogs?

 When one of the dogs is in your area, please let the handler know your child is allergic.
 The handler will work to avoid contact with those who have fears or allergies.

-Puggle and Huckleberry enjoy love and affection from everyone.
+The facility dogs enjoy love and affection from everyone.
 Please ask permission first from the handler rather than approaching the dog.
-Clean your hands with alcohol or wash with soap and water before and after touching a hospital dog.
+Clean your hands with alcohol or wash with soap and water before and after touching a facility dog.

-No, handlers must ensure that hospital dogs are leashed and under their direct control while on the St. Jude campus, including times when the dogs are not working.
+No, handlers must ensure that facility dogs are leashed and under their direct control while on the St. Jude campus, including times when the dogs are not working.